 Sunbeams Music Centre

 The building is designed as a home and advert for the amazing work Sunbeams do working with disadvantaged members of society.
-Bringing music into the building was on of the key drivers alongside harmonising the building with the natural surroundings and wider environment.
+Bringing music into the centre was a key driver also harmonising the building with the natural surroundings and wider environment.

 Awards